 This decision can open doors for both working parents and anyone with commitments which may affect their ability to work traditional hours.
 This also includes offering paid parental leave for both mothers and fathers and supporting those with challenges you may not have personal experience with.
 If this isn’t a current policy at your company, it’s a point worth raising as it could be beneficial for staff retention.

-- Consider diversity in your
+- Consider diversity in your design work

 The enemy of diversity is the idea of a “normal”, where the default is white, male, able-bodied.
 By choosing models, stock photography and illustrations of people from varied ethnic backgrounds and genders and of diverse appearance, we can portray a more representative society.
 This is beneficial to both the audience of your work and anyone considering joining your agency by suggesting inclusivity at all levels.